 We always encourage our clients to avoid disturbing any of the treated areas.
 You can still clean, vacuum or even hose down certain areas of the outside of your property, but just avoid mopping right up to the edges of internal walls for the first couple of weeks.
 The same goes for pressure washing the exterior of the house.
 Avoid around the windows, eaves and the base of the walls where they meet the earth.

-A final note on ants, please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment, as the ants are carrying the pesticide back to their nest - disrupting them will disrupt your treatment.
+A final note on ants, please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment.
+Ants are carrying the pesticide back to their nest - disrupting them will disrupt your treatment.

 Need help from All Things Pest Control?

-All Things Pest Control have been providing pest control services throughout Mackay, Sarina, Seaforth, Eungella Range and the Coalfields since 2017.
+All Things Pest Control have been providing pest control services throughout Mackay, Sarina, Seaforth, Mirani, Marian, Eungella Range and the Coalfields since 2017.
 Having previously built up one of Mackay's largest pest control companies over the past 30 years our family choose to establish All Things Pest Control.
 A 100% locally owned and operated company dedicated to providing an honest and reliable pest control service to the Mackay region.

 We’re also –

 Fully insured, licensed and certified with the latest Covid-19 infection control training.
 With many awards under our belts, our specialist pest technicians are among the most experienced and qualified in the pest control industry with over 40+ years combined experience.

 We are dedicated to providing pest control solutions that are safe and affordable for your family and pets.

 We can provide pest management services in residential, commercial and industrial properties.

 Contact All Things Pest Control today for all your termite and general Pest Control needs.